chooper/charleshooper.net/source/_posts/2013-07-18-how-i-hacked-my-high-school.markdown

 I was probably a very annoying fifteen year old) For those wondering, he said it was because of a "licensing issue" which I think was professional speak for "fuck off, kid").
-So, I walked into his office one day, told him I said something big to tell him, and dropped the bomb.
+So, I walked into his office one day and dropped the bomb.

 I honestly don't know what I was expecting to happen.
 He listened to my story, asked me how long I had this access for.
 When I told him, he